Refinishing

 Hardwood floors add beauty and value to your home.
 The best way to protect and enhance that beauty is to have your hardwood floors refinished.

-- Floors are completely worn and have deep scratches
+• Floors are completely worn and have deep scratches.

-- Decided to remove carpet or linoleum and refinish the hardwoods underneath
+• Decided to remove carpet or linoleum and refinish the hardwoods underneath.

-- Want to change the color of the hardwoods
+• Want to change the color of the hardwoods.

 Benefits of using a dustless system include:

 Think of sheen in terms of “shininess.”
 There are more or less, three types of sheen: high gloss, semi-gloss and satin.
-Sheen will have an impact on the appearance of your floor.
-Be sure you know what you’re getting.

-Gloss:
+High Gloss:

 Gloss is the shiniest sheen and has a “wet” look.
 It is often thought of as having a very high-end appearance.
 However, it can be very difficult to achieve satisfactory results with gloss when finishing on-site due to its high amount of reflection.
 Gloss is harder to maintain because it shows dust, scratches and scuffs more easily.